What is Resume Parsing?

 The ATS software is designed to look for keywords and other information in your resume that relate to the position.

-Here are some things an ATS is programmed to look for in your resume:
+Here are some things an ATS is programmed to look for in your resume during the hiring process:

-Once the ATS gathers this information, it decides whether to send it forward to a hiring manager or reject it.
-It looks to see that the keywords and basic qualifications match the position you’re applying for.
+Once the resume parsing technology gathers this information, it decides whether to send it forward to a hiring manager or reject it.
+It looks to see that the basic qualifications and keywords on your resume match the job post you're applying for.

-Here is how a list of candidates looks to a recruiter through an ATS:
+Here is how a list of candidates looks to a recruiter through an ATS resume extraction:

-Although you may be the most qualified candidate, if your resume is not formatted or optimized for these scans, it will be rejected.
+Although you may be the most qualified candidate, if your resume is not formatted or optimized for these parsing tools, it will be rejected.

-There are a couple of steps you can take to get past these ATS.
+There are a couple of steps you can take to get your resume past these applicant tracking systems (ATS).

 Avoid fancy designs, colors and charts as the ATS may have difficulty parsing it.
 Stick to a clean and standard resume format.
 We wrote a good post on choosing a resume format that's right for you.

-Your resume needs to include words the ATS is searching for.
-How do you know what an ATS is searching for?
+Your resume needs to include words the ATS parsing system is searching for.
+How do job seekers know what an ATS is searching for?

 A good place to start would be the job description itself.
 If a job description requests knowledge of journal entries and bank reconciliations, you want to ensure those words are listed on your resume as an ATS may be looking for them.